-- If you want to use the blanket in the flat position, only felt blankets can do that and still be affordable.
+- If you want to use it in the flat position.
+Only felt blankets can do that and still be affordable.

-- The blanket’s size and weight so you can handle it easier.
+- The size and weight, so you can handle it with ease.

-- If you want a blanket with eyelets to hang it as a curtain.
+- If you want it to have eyelets to hang it as a curtain.

-Keep in mind that affordable welding blankets cannot be placed in a flat position and protect against heavy welding spatter.
-You must use them with an angle no less than 15 degrees so that spatter can roll-off, or you can brush it away.
+Keep in mind that affordable blankets cannot be placed in a flat position and protect against heavy welding spatter.
+You must use them with an angle no less than 15 degrees so that spatter can roll off, or you can brush it away.

-If spatter stays stationary, it can mold into the blanket.
-After this, when you use the blanket again, the solidified spatter will scratch the surfaces you want to protect.
+If spatter stays stationary, it can fuse into the blanket.
+After this, when you use the blanket, the solidified spatter will scratch the surfaces you want to protect.

-If you cut metal with processes such as oxyfuel or plasma cutting over an affordable blanket, the heavy spatter will burn through the blanket.
-It is easy to ruin your new blanket if you use it as a welding pad.
+If you cut metal with processes such as oxyfuel or plasma cutting over an affordable blanket, the heavy spatter will burn through it.
+It’s easy to ruin your new blanket if you use it as a welding pad.

-Several types of welding blankets with several coatings provide heat and spatter protection for light or industrial needs.
+Several welding blankets materials with several coatings provide heat and spatter protection for light or industrial needs.
 Special coverings can offer additional protection from acids, chemicals, and so on.

 The best welding blanket for home welding is one made of fiberglass.
-As an alternative cheaper solution, you can get a blanket from felt material.
+As an alternative cheaper solution, you can get one from felt material.